 - WHISK the flour and baking powder in a large bowl.

-- COMBINE 1/2 flour with the other ingredients mix slightly, then add the rest of the flour in the mixer and slowly mix until combine.
+- COMBINE 1/2 flour with the other ingredients mix slightly, then add the rest of the flour in the mixer and slowly mix until combined.
 Be careful to not over-mix.

 - ADD the poppy seeds and mix for another minute.
 Ensure you check that the sides are scraped down and the mixture is combined.